rich-digi/notebook-mailer/README.md

 # notebook-mailer

-*A micro app to email support notebooks to support.*
+**A micro app to allow Support Notesbooks to be emailed to support.**

-Two email addresses supported (one for successful resaolutions, one for those who want more help).
+Two email addresses supported (one for successful problem resolutions, one for those who want more help).

-Uses
+## Technologies used

+Uses:

 * Silex
 * Symphony Components